 Step 7: Selection, Acceptance and Waitlist

 We will notify you of a placement opportunity within two to three days of the one-on-one interviews.
-You will have 24 hours to accept your selection to the ARISE 2021 program, and be accepting your placement you commit to attend the entire program and are stipulating you do not have, and will not make, any plans (other programs, courses, tutoring, vacation, etc.) that will interfere with your full time participation in ARISE.
+You will have 24 hours to accept your selection to the ARISE 2022 program, and be accepting your placement you commit to attending the entire program and are stipulating you do not have, and will not make, any plans (other programs, courses, tutoring, vacation, etc.) that will interfere with your full-time participation in ARISE.

 Those completing Steps 5 and 6 and not initially matched with a lab placement will be placed on a waitlist.
 Our experience is that a small number of students on this waitlist are ultimately offered a lab placement.
 This last part of the process usually plays out over the 7 to 10 days following the one-on-one interviews.